idnow/de.idnow.ios/eid/README.md

 ---

+## Overview

+IDnow eID is an automated and fully AML-compliant identification product.
+All it requires is an NFC-enabled (Near Field Communication) smartphone and a German ID document (ID card or Residence permit) with an activated eID function or the eID card for EU citizens.

+German government introduced RFID chip based electronic ID cards in November 2010.
+Usage of this card has been accepted by BSI (Bundesamt für Sicherheit in der Informationstechnik) for digital identification of the citizens.

+Please note that IDnow eID is not a standalone product and requires IDnow VideoIdent to be already integrated into the project.

 ## Requirements

-- Xcode 14.3 or later
+- Xcode 15 or above
-- Deployment Target: iOS 11.0 or later (__Note__: NFC can work only with iPhone 7 or higher)
+- Deployment Target: iOS 11.0+ (__Note__: NFC can work only with iPhone 7 or higher)
+- Device with a camera and NFC reading capabilities

 ---